Traveling With Your Baby or Toddler: 10 Tips

 3. If you are flying, try to plan your snacks around take-off and landing, if possible.
 At least offer milk or water to help with the ears popping.
 For older children (pre-K and older), a small piece of gum can be a fun treat AND an ear-popping preventative.
 Just be sure you supervise your gum-chewer closely.

 4. If possible, plan your travel time accordingly with nap or bedtime.
 If your baby / toddler sleeps fine during traveling, plan to be on the plane or in the car during nap time.
 But, if your child is like many and won’t sleep in the car or plane, prepare to leave right after his first nap of the day.
 That first nap is usually the most restorative and the most needed in terms of preventing overtiredness for the rest of the day, so ensuring this nap happens will ward off the worst of any overtiredness.
+Holiday events can also cause later-than-usual bedtimes.
+Read our article about letting your baby stay up late for holiday events for more tips!

 5. Unless you are co-sleeping, you can bring a Graco Pack ‘n Play or travel crib.
 Even if you have somewhere for baby to sleep at your destination, bring along any sheets, familiar stuffed animals, or loveys to make a “foreign” place as much like home as possible, for sleeping.

 6. Check ahead to make sure your flight is on-time, if you are flying.
-This might seem like a no-brainer, but you’d be surprised how often I’ve heard about families arriving at the airport “on time”, only to find out that they are way too early!
+This might seem like a no-brainer, but you’d be surprised how often I’ve heard about families arriving at the airport “on time” only to find out that they are way too early!

 7. Decide whether to bring your car seat.
 If you are leaving the country, you might check to make sure the car seat will even work.
 Nicole remembers running into a tricky situation when traveling overseas with her family…